gshipley/enterprise_training/AdminTraining.md

 ##**Create environment variables and DNSSEC key file**

-The official OpenShift documentation suggests that you set an environment variable for the domain name that you will be using which allow faster configuration of bind.
+The official OpenShift documentation suggests that you set an  environment variable for the domain name that you will be using to facilitate faster configuration of bind.
 Let’s follow the suggested route for this training class by issuing the following command:

 	# domain=example.com

 DNSSEC, which stands for DNS Security Extensions, is a method by which DNS servers can verify that DNS data is coming from the correct place.
-You create a private/public key pair to determine to authenticaticty of the source domain name.
-In order to implement DNSSEC on our OpenShift Enterprise broker node, we need to create a key file.
+You create a private/public key pair to determine to authenticity of the source domain name server.
+In order to implement DNSSEC on our new PaaS, we need to create a key file, which we will store in /var/named.
+For convenience, set the $keyfile variable now to the location of the this key file:

 	# keyfile=/var/named/${domain}.key

-Create a DNSSEC key pair and store the key in a variable named key by using the following commands:
+Create a DNSSEC key pair and store the private key in a variable named $key by using the following commands:

 	# cd /var/named
 	# dnssec-keygen -a HMAC-MD5 -b 512 -n USER -r /dev/urandom ${domain}